-- the deficiency plan and for coordinating with other impacting local jurisdictions.
-If a local jurisdiction responsible for participating in a multi-jurisdictional deficiency plan does not adopt the deficiency plan in accordance with the schedule and requirements of paragraph (a) of this section, that jurisdiction shall be considered in nonconformance with the program for purposes of Section 65089.5. - (3) The agency shall establish a conflict resolution process for addressing conflicts or disputes between local jurisdictions in meeting the multi-jurisdictional deficiency plan responsibilities of this section. - (f) The analysis of the cause of the deficiency prepared pursuant to paragraph (1) of subdivision (c) shall exclude the following: - (1) Interregional travel. - (2) Construction, rehabilitation, or maintenance of facilities that impact the system. - (3) Freeway ramp metering. - (4) Traffic signal coordination by the state or multijurisdictional agencies. - (5) Traffic generated by the provision of low-income and very low income housing. - (6) (A) Traffic generated by high-density residential development located within one-fourth mile of a fixed rail passenger station, and - (B) Traffic generated by any mixed use development located within one-fourth mile of a fixed rail passenger station, if more than half of the land area, or floor area, of the mixed use development is used for high density residential housing, as determined by the agency. - (g) For the purposes of this section, the following terms have the following meanings: - (1) "High density" means residential density development which contains a minimum of 24 dwelling units per acre and a minimum density per acre which is equal to or greater than 120 percent of the maximum residential density allowed under the local general plan and zoning ordinance.
+(2) The local jurisdiction in which the deficiency occurs shall have lead responsibility for developing the deficiency plan and for coordinating with other impacting local jurisdictions.
+If a local jurisdiction responsible for participating in a multi-jurisdictional deficiency plan does not adopt the deficiency plan in accordance with the schedule and requirements of paragraph (a) of this section, that jurisdiction shall be considered in nonconformance with the program for purposes of Section 65089.5.

+(3) The agency shall establish a conflict resolution process for addressing conflicts or disputes between local jurisdictions in meeting the multi-jurisdictional deficiency plan responsibilities of this section.

+(f) The analysis of the cause of the deficiency prepared pursuant to paragraph (1) of subdivision (c) shall exclude the following:

+(1) Interregional travel.

+(2) Construction, rehabilitation, or maintenance of facilities that impact the system.

+(3) Freeway ramp metering.

+(4) Traffic signal coordination by the state or multijurisdictional agencies.

+(5) Traffic generated by the provision of low-income and very low income housing.

+(6) (A) Traffic generated by high-density residential development located within one-fourth mile of a fixed rail passenger station, and

+(B) Traffic generated by any mixed use development located within one-fourth mile of a fixed rail passenger station, if more than half of the land area, or floor area, of the mixed use development is used for high density residential housing, as determined by the agency.

+(g) For the purposes of this section, the following terms have the following meanings:

+(1) "High density" means residential density development which contains a minimum of 24 dwelling units per acre and a minimum density per acre which is equal to or greater than 120 percent of the maximum residential density allowed under the local general plan and zoning ordinance.
 A project providing a minimum of 75 dwelling units per acre shall automatically be considered high density.